 This week, the local Idiopaths are going around the globe, virtually, to explore 60 years of the Bangalore Little Theatre with Vijay Padaki.
 That’s a Zoom and Facebook Live thing too.

 Hot off the press or fresh out of the cask, I don’t know, is the brand new Philadelphia Christmas Village Kölsch Golden Ale that you can purchase in four-pack cans at the food court in the middle of Love Park at The Alm (beer garden) by the beer booth just past the giant grill hut.
 Brewed in German style, the 5.8% lightest draft beer at Christmas Village, joins the Bar Hygge/ Brewery Techne brews such as the Lemon Meringue IPA and the Wohlig Weissbier.

 Remember though, the Christmas market will close on Christmas Eve at 5:00 pm.

 Man, I hate to be a crepehanger on the holidays.
 But, respect must be given.
-Philly-Montco rap legend Alexis “Mistaa” Dean passed away quietly as Christmas Eve dawned.
+Philly-Montco rap legend Alexis “Mistaa” Dean passed away quietly after Thanksgiving.

 Once a part of the 80s Tommy boy label stable, Dean is most famed and locally beloved for his time as part of the Birdheadz (with Pretty Poison yet) and writing “Flyin’ wit DaBirdz 05” when the Philadelphia Eagles were in the Super Bowl.